yaml/yaml-spec/spec/spec.md

 This allows it to evolve to better support YAML [applications].
 Hence, developers are encouraged to submit new "universal" types to the repository.
-The yaml-core mailing list is the preferred method for such submissions, as well as raising any questions regarding this draft.

 # Reference Links